kevashcraft/kevashcraft.com/README.md

 ## Getting Started

-This site is built with [twig](https://twig.sensiolabs.org) templates that are built with [gulp](http://gulpjs.com) and is separated into folders for the different subdomains, www and blog.
+This site uses [twig](https://twig.sensiolabs.org) templates that are built with [gulp](http://gulpjs.com) and is separated into folders for the different subdomains, www and blog.

 ### Dependencies